ek0212/SecondsTimer/README.md

 # SecondsTimer

-Chrome extension for timer that counts down in seconds.
+Chrome extension for timer that counts down in seconds

 ## Preview
 ![screenshot](images/demo_6.png)